Ericktz/BCNAScripts/README.md

  - Final Cleaning and Fresh Running

 # Requirements:

+To Best Experience of this script, Recommended set on Putty Console Window Settings.
+Should be: Columns:90 Rows:35 (check in screenshots/0-PuttyConf.png)

 $ apt update && apt upgrade -y && apt install -y git unzip

 # Run: